-Tennessee has enacted the following laws regarding survivors' housing rights:
+Tennessee has enacted the following law regarding survivors' housing rights:

 - Protection orders granting the petitioner possession of the residence to the exclusion of the respondent by evicting the respondent, restoring possession to the petitioner, or both.
 TENN.
 CODE ANN. § 36-3-606 - Protection orders directing the respondent to provide suitable alternate housing for the petitioner when the respondent is the sole owner or lessee of the residence.
 TENN.
+CODE ANN. § 36-3-606 - Protection orders directing the respondent to pay the petitioner all costs and fees related to the petitioner's breach of a lease if continuing to reside in the rental unit may jeopardize the safety of the petitioner.
+TENN.
 CODE ANN. § 36-3-606 - The petitioner's right to relief is not affected by the petitioner's leaving the residence.
 TENN.
 CODE ANN. § 36-3-613